We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 Chemical Engineering Salary

-According to data from the UK's national careers service, the average salary for a chemical engineer in the UK is approximately £47,500 per year.
+According to data from the UK's National Careers Service, the average salary for a chemical engineer in the UK is approximately £47,500 per year.
 The starting salary for a chemical engineering graduate in the UK can range from around £25,000 to £35,000 per year.

 Chemical Engineering UK Entry Requirements

 Students are required to have A-levels or equivalent qualifications, such as International Baccalaureate.
-The exact grades required can vary depending on the university, but typically students are expected to have good grades in relevant subjects such as mathematics, chemistry, physics, or biology.
+The exact grades required can vary depending on the university, but typically, students are expected to have good grades in relevant subjects such as mathematics, chemistry, physics, or biology.

 • Typical International Baccalaureate requirements: 34 points.